-Dozens of career-related workshops are conducted each year, including a brown bag series featuring alumni in specific public interest careers (such as public defender and legal services).
-Numerous other activities and events are also held annually, such as a public interest auction, issue-specific symposia (e.g., women and the law), an international human rights law week, and a speaker series.
-Public interest programs are conducted virtually every week.
+Dozens of career-related workshops and substantive programs are conducted each year.
+These include a brown bag series featuring alumni in specific public interest careers (such as public defender and legal services, issue-specific symposia and conferences, an international human rights law week, and a speaker series.
+Multiple public interest programs are conducted virtually every week.

 The following public interest-oriented events are held on an annual basis:

 Postgraduate Fellowships Panel: A postgraduate fellowship is one of the very few ways through which aspiring public interest students start their careers.
 Because fellowship applications have early fall deadlines and the application process is very time-consuming, the time for 1Ls and 2Ls to start exploring fellowships is right now!
 Current fellows will visit GGU to explain the process.